-Make the Pickling Liquid: In a small saucepan, combine water, vinegar, lime juice, honey, and salt.
-Heat over medium-high, stirring occasionally.
-Once the honey dissolves and the mixture starts to simmer, remove it from the heat.
+Make the Brine: In a small saucepan, combine the water, vinegar, lime juice, honey, and salt.
+Heat over medium-high, stirring until the honey dissolves and the mixture begins to simmer.
+Remove from heat.

 Let It Sit & Store: Cover the jar and let the onions sit at room temperature for 30 minutes before refrigerating.
 This recipe makes about 2/3 cup (70 grams) of pickled onions.Pro Tip: Pickled onions taste even better after a day or two in the fridge.
 Keep them sealed in an airtight jar for the best flavor.